kent-map/images/README.md

 ### Associating metadata with a single image

-Metadata can be associated with a single image by creating a `.yaml` file with the same root file name as the image but with the `.yaml` extension instead of the image extenstion (typically `.jpg` or `.png`).
+Metadata can be associated with a single image by creating a `.yaml` file with the same root file name as the image but with the `.yaml` extension instead of the image extension (typically `.jpg` or `.png`).
 For instance, to associate a metadata file with the image named `Fiordo_de_Furore.jpg` the file `Fiordo_de_Furore.yaml` would be created in the same directory.

 ### Associating metadata with multiple images